consortium/vivliostyle-js_test/README.md

 The books are from Mute Publishing:

-  * [You Must Make Your Death Public](https://github.com/consortium/PoD_template/tree/master/original_base_resources/Chris_Kraus_indesign_files)You Must Make Your Death Public: a collection of texts and media on the work of Chris Kraus Edited by Mira Mattar, 2015
+  * [You Must Make Your Death Public](https://github.com/consortium/PoD_template/tree/master/original_base_resources/Chris_Kraus_indesign_files): a collection of texts and media on the work of Chris Kraus Edited by Mira Mattar, 2015

   * Resproducing Automomy by Kerstin Stakemeier & Marina Vishmidt, May 2016